ddintzner/ease360/README.md

 #### Updates
+**3/5/2020 :**
+If you add retina set to a breakpoint, you are no longer required to include a retina set images for all breakpoints.
+You can now mix and match what breakpoints you want to include a retina set (framesHighDPI).

 **3/3/2020 :**
 Fixed 'startAngle' issue.
 Now initial interaction starts at the defined angle.
 No longer resets back to angle 0.